jay0237/SmartBite/README.md

 * Integrated AI chatbot (Gemini API)
 * Smart food suggestions (extensible to mood-based recommendations)
 * Personalized user experience (based on future enhancements)
+* you can got  a recomendation from ai and order it throught the help of ai.
+* even when user feel confuse ai suggest a food from menu list.user easily interact with them
 ---

 ## Tech Stack